bsrandall/bsrandall.github.io/_posts/2017-02-24-EtherChannel-LACP.md

 category: EtherChannel
 tag: knowledge
 ---
 LACP is the IEEE standard for establishing a single logical channel out of several physical ports.
 It is popular as it can be used in mixed-vendor switch environments.
 LACP ensures that when an EtherChannel is created, all physical members all have the same speed, duplex, link-type, and VLAN information.
 LACP is a control protocol for LAG.
+The official name is IEEE 802.3ad Link Aggregation (LAG).

+LACP supports up to 16 Ethernet ports of the same type.
+Up to eight ports can be active, and up to eight ports can be in standby mode.

 LACP assigns system priority, port priority, and and an administrative key.